 TRSAC is an acronym of “The Real Scene After Christmas”.
 It is the best demoparty in Denmark.
 It’s also pretty much the only one, but let’s not talk about that right now.
 TRSAC was started in 2000 by a bunch of demoscene friends who thought demo parties were becoming too much about gaming, and here we are – 20 years later – still friends.

-- Room for at least 150 people
+- Room for up to 150 people

-- Separate sleeping halls
+- Separate sleeping areas

 - Cafeteria with draught beer, warm food and snacks

 - Free earplugs at the infodesk

 - Beer und schnapps-break Saturday night